-The College allows student organizations and individuals to register parties and social events that serve alcohol ("registered events") in specified campus locations.
-The College reserves the right to revoke or alter the specific spaces in which registered events can be held and their frequency.
+The College allows student organizations and individual students to register parties and social events that serve alcohol ("registered events") in specified campus locations.
+The College reserves the right to revoke or alter the specific spaces in which registered events can be held and the frequency with which registration may occur.